AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-salesforce-package.md

 1. Enter the details:

    1. **Remote Site Name:** Enter a name of your choice.
-   1. **Remote Site URL:** The URL of the site where Captivate Prime is hosted.
+   1. **Remote Site URL:** The URL of the site where Learning Manager is hosted.

-1. Launch Captivate Prime.
+1. Launch Learning Manager.

-### Enable Notifications for Captivate Prime app
+### Enable Notifications for Learning Manager app

 1. In the upper-right corner, click **Setup**.
 1. Search for Custom Notifications.